 - ALWAYS USE SAW BLADE GUARD, riving knife and anti-kickback pawls for every through-sawing operation.
 Through-sawing operations are those in which the blade cuts completely through the workpiece when ripping or crosscutting.
-Always be sure blade guard is tightened securely. - ALWAYS HOLD WORK FIRMLY against the miter gauge or rip fence. - 3.
+Always be sure blade guard is tightened securely. - 2.
+ALWAYS HOLD WORK FIRMLY against the miter gauge or rip fence.
+Use rip fence for rip cuts and miter gauge for crosscuts.
+Never use miter gauge and rip fence together. - 3.
 ALWAYS USE a push stick, especially when ripping narrow stock.
 Refer to ripping instructions in this Instruction Manual where the push stick is covered in detail.
-A pattern for making your own push stick is included on page 34. - NEVER PERFORM ANY OPERATION FREEHAND, which means using only your hands to support or guide the workpiece.
+A pattern for making your own push stick is included on page 37. - 4.
+NEVER PERFORM ANY OPERATION FREEHAND, which means using only your hands to support or guide the workpiece.
 Always use either the fence or the miter gauge to position and guide the work.